 Where: 312 Norris Ave., McCook, Neb.

 Nebraskans love their homegrown fast food restaurant, Runza, which serves a sandwich that is essentially a bieroc – beef and sauerkraut-stuffed bun.
-One of the most famous places to get a bieroc in Nebraska (and not a Runza) is at Sehnert’s Bakery & Bieroc Cafe.
-The bakery is a James Beard Foundation 2019 American Classics Award Winner.
+One of the most famous places to get a bieroc in Nebraska (and not a Runza) was Sehnert’s Bakery & Bieroc Cafe, a bakery that was a James Beard Foundation 2019 American Classics Award Winner.
+The cafe has since changed ownership and been renamed Ember’s Bakery & Cafe, but that bieroc is still on the menu.

 Potter Sundry